Dipteryx alata: Taxonomy

-Distribution
+Distribution and habitat

 It is native to Bolivia, Brazil, Paraguay and Peru.

 Bolivia: It has been recorded in northwestern Bolivia in the province of Abel Iturralde (in northern La Paz Department) and Madre de Dios (in Pando Department), and in southeastern Bolivia in the provinces of Andrés Ibáñez, Chiquitos, Germán Busch, Ichilo, Ñuflo de Chávez, Sara and José Miguel de Velasco (all in Santa Cruz Department).
 It grows in the tropical savannah of the Chiquitania region.
 It grows in Noel Kempff Mercado National Park, and is thought to grow in Madidi National Park.

-Brazil: It can be found in suitable habitat throughout much of central and western Brazil.
+Brazil: It can be found in suitable habitat throughout central and western Brazil.
 It occurs in the north in the states of Pará and Tocantins, in the west in Acre, Amazonas and Rondônia, in the northeast in Bahia, Maranhão, Piauí and possibly Ceará, in the central-west in Distrito Federal, Goiás, Mato Grosso and Mato Grosso do Sul and in the southeast in Minas Gerais, Paraná and the Atlantic coast of São Paulo.
 According to Siqueira et al. (1992) it is almost extinct in the wild in these last two states, but found almost exclusively planted ex situ.

 Paraguay: It has been recorded from central eastern Paraguay in the departments of Amambay and Concepción.

 Peru: It has been recorded in Peru in the departments of Huánuco (Pachitea Province), Loreto (Maynas and Ucayali provinces) and Madre de Dios (Tambopata Province).

 Ecology

 Habitat

 Of all the species of Dipteryx this species has the most southerly distribution and is the only one which grows in regions with marked seasons.

 It is found in the Amazon, Caatinga and central Brazilian savannah (called Cerrado in Brazil) phytogeographical regions.
 It grows mostly in the vegetative associations of Cerrado, but also in tropical riverine and/or gallery forests, seasonally semi-deciduous tropical forests and Amazonian savannahs.

-It grows in areas with soil of low fertility in northern Bolivia, but in Goiás it is typical for Cerrado areas with more soil fertility, where it occurs in a uniform manner.
+It grows in areas with soil of low fertility in northern Bolivia, but in Goiás it is typical for Cerrado areas with more soil fertility, where it occurs uniformly.
 It may reliably be used as an indicator species of such conditions (Macedo, 1992), not occurring where the fertility is naturally very low.

 Interspecific relationships

-Unlike most legumes, baru trees harbor no symbiotic nitrogen-fixing bacteria in root nodules and in fact depend on fixing nitrogen from water tables with their deep roots.
+Unlike most legumes, baru trees harbor no symbiotic nitrogen-fixing bacteria in root nodules and depend on fixing nitrogen from water tables with their deep roots.

 A tree will produce about 150 kg of fruit per harvest in alternating years, being pollinated by native bees.
-The fruits are a food source for birds and small mammals, such as rodents, bats, and monkeys.
+The fruits are food for birds and small mammals, such as rodents, bats, and monkeys.